jonaseberle/euroscope-afv-wine/README.md

 ## Known issues:

-* 2022-03: Arch/Manjaro's wine 7.3 is not able to start EuroScope.
-The problem is [this Arch/wine bug](https://bugs.winehq.org/show_bug.cgi?id=52614).
 * Audio for VATSIM sometimes starts fine, then on another day it might not start any more.
 It probably has something to do with its internal updater.
 Recommendation: Do not install AfV.
 * EuroScope hangs on quitting, after saving changed settings.